webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 <stop id="pupil" offset="15%" stop-color="lightblue" style="stop-color:brown"/>
 </syntaxhighlight>

-Best practice is to consolidate CSS in style sheets, and separate it from markup.
-Placing this CSS in the ''eyeballs.css'' file referenced from the HTML applies it to the pared-down SVG markup that follows:
+It's best practice to consolidate CSS in style sheets and separate it from markup.
+Placing this CSS in the ''eyeballs.css'' file referenced from the HTML applies it to the slightly pared-down SVG markup that
+follows:

  #inner { stop-color                   : black; }
  #outer { stop-color                   : pink; }